Guiqiong language

-Guiqiong (autonym: ɡuʨhiɐŋ; 貴瓊 (贵琼, Guìqióng)) is a poorly attested Qiangic language of Sichuan and Tibet.
+Guiqiong (autonym: ɡuʨhiɐŋ; 貴瓊 (贵琼, Guìqióng)) is a Qiangic language of Sichuan, China.
 There are differences in the phonology of the dialects, but communication is possible.
 Two or three varieties have low mutual intelligibility with the rest.

 It may be the same language as Sötati-pö in early editions of Ethnologue.

 Sun (1991) documents Guiqiong of Maiben Township 麦本乡, Yutong District 鱼通区, Kangding County 康定县, Sichuan (Sun 1991:227).

 The Qiangic languages are split into two language clusters.
 Guiqiong is categorized into a specific Qiangic cluster based on its vocabulary.
 This Qiangic language cluster also includes Zhaba, Queya, Ersu, Shixing, and Namuzi.

 Outside their villages, speakers communicate utilizing the Chinese language.
 Guiqiong is heavily influenced by the Chinese language, as it contains many loanwords.

 The Guiqiong language utilizes four tones and has no written script.
 Although Guiqiong lacks a written script, it has been able to successfully transcend from generation to generally orally.

 The language has no presence in media today.

-General Information
+General information

-Population of Speakers
+Population of speakers

 The population of speakers of this language for a long time have only been estimates.
 It has been difficult to provide an accurate count of how many exist because since the People's Republic of China was founded, the government has considered the Guiqiong people to be a part of the Tibetan minority.
 Because of this, the national census cannot provide an official count of the Guiqiong people.